Posted on May 7, 2020 by Toni Larson, LISW

 That spring, my eldest child graduated from high school.
 Due to my illness, I missed his prom, the awards ceremony where he received scholarships, his graduation, his graduation party and his college orientation.
 My family and school staff did everything they could to include me in the activities with video, photos, and phone calls, but it wasn’t the same.

-High school students, especially seniors, are likely going to experience similar feelings of loss as they miss out on prom, graduation, year-end parties, award ceremonies, senior plays, spring sports competitions and state meets.
-Their loss isn’t due being unable to go, but to the events cancelled as a result of the COVID-19 pandemic.
+High school students, especially seniors, are likely going to experience similar feelings of loss as they miss out on having a “normal” senior year.
+Things like homecoming, prom, graduation, year-end parties, award ceremonies, senior plays, sports competitions, state meets and even classes will all be different than what they had envisioned as a result of the COVID-19 pandemic.

 In an article published in DeseretNews by Marjorie Cortez and Lois M. Collins entitled “We didn’t get to say goodbye: High school seniors mourn abrupt end of 12-year journey”, the authors cited Amanda McNab, licensed clinical social worker with University of Utah’s Crisis and Diversion Services, (in saying) seniors — who will likely not experience rituals that usually culminate K-12 years — are experiencing grief.